meltyourface/blank/posts/Goblins/Goblin-Market-Trade-Grakkis-Insights-on-Wares-Negotiations-and-Challenges/index.md

 ---
 Interviewer: Greetings, esteemed goblin trader!
 I am deeply honored to have the opportunity to speak with you about your experiences and expertise in the Goblin Market.
 May I know your name and how long you have been in this line of trade?

-Goblin Trader: Ah, thank you for your kind words.
+**Goblin Trader**: Ah, thank you for your kind words.
 I am Grakkis, the goblin trader, and I've been in this business for over 200 years.

 1. Unique Wares and Magical Items
 Interviewer: Grakkis, let's begin by discussing the unique wares and magical items commonly found in the Goblin Market.
 Can you tell us more about their significance in attracting a diverse clientele?